senthil4321/help/README.md

 # help

-This repository contains commonly used command and help information for daytoday programming.
+This repository contains commonly used command and help information for day to day programming.